abdulllrashid/fontmagic/README.md

 # fontMagic
-## fonMagic is a android app that can classify 100+ fonts from a camera snap !!!
+## fonMagic is an android app that can classify 100+ fonts from a camera snap !!!